 - They are expensive.

-I myself wouldn’t purchase a weighted vest for home use.
-But for gym owners, it might be a good tool to have – thanks to their easiness of use, weighted vests particularly appeal to newbies.
+I myself wouldn’t purchase a weight vest for home use.
+But for gym owners, it might be a good tool to have – thanks to their easiness of use, weight vests particularly appeal to newbies.

 #4 A gym buddy